Vicksburg Hill Billies: Cotton States League (1902–1908, 1910–1912)

 Returning to Cotton States League play in 1906, the Vicksburg Hill Billies were managed by Manager Billy Earle and Buck Hooke.
-The Hill Billies finished 44–74, 6th in the Cotton States League.
+The Hill Billies finished 44–74, placing sixth in the Cotton States League.

-The 1907 Vicksburg Hill Billies finished 2nd in the Cotton States League.
-Vicksburg finished 77–57 under Manager George Blackburn.
+The 1907 Vicksburg Hill Billies finished second in the Cotton States League.
+Vicksburg finished with a record of 77–57, playing the season under Manager George Blackburn.

 In 1908, the Vicksburg Hill Climbers were 66–49 in the Cotton States League.
-They finished 2nd in the league and were managed by George Blackburn.
+They finished second in the league and were managed by the returning George Blackburn.
 The Cotton States league folded for one year after completing the 1908 season.